sujeet-agrahari/ai-file-organizer/README.md

 1. **Download and Install Ollama:**

-   Follow the instructions on the [Ollama GitHub page](https://github.com/langchain/ollama) to download and install Ollama.
+   Follow the instructions on the [Ollama page](https://ollama.com/download) to download and install Ollama.

 2. **Pull a Model:**